ipfs/specs/naming/README.md

 # IPNS Record

-An IPNS record is a data structure composed by:
+An IPNS record is a data structure containing the following fields:

 - 1. **Value** (bytes)
   - It can be a path to another IPNS record, a `dnslink` path (`/ipns/example.com`) or an IPFS path (`/ipfs/Qm...`)